atoy40/esemesejs/README.md

 If an error occurs (bad parameters or key), a HTTP error code will be send with a JSON object containing the error key.

 Examples :
 ```{"id":"560e5475d24c09ec2aa9c2df"}```
 ```{"error":"Bad authorization token"}```

+Request keys are :
+* recipient : the phone number.
+* content : the content (max to 160 ascii characters).
+* priority : 0 (max) to 3.
+Default to 2.
+Max priority allowed is defined
+  per-client (maxprio parameter).

 ### Message status
 You can get the message status using a HTTP GET request to /status/[id] :